 CF causes repeat and persistent lung infections that result in frequent exacerbations, sudden severe flare-ups of symptoms, and hospitalizations.
-Patients endure multiple daily medications, taking an average of seven per day, frequent hospitalizations and, ultimately, selected patients have lung transplants.
+Patients endure multiple daily medications, frequent hospitalizations and, ultimately, selected patients have lung transplants.

 The quality of life for CF patients is compromised as a result of spending significant time on self-care every day and frequent medical visits and hospitalizations.
 The US and European regulatory authorities consider CF to be a rare, or orphan, disease and provide incentives to encourage development of effective new treatments.